How to travel without breaking the bank

 Yes, my blog is mainly about luxury travel.
-However budgetary constraints shouldn't stop you from travelling.
+However not everyone can afford luxury travel. budgetary constraints shouldn't stop you from travelling.

 - Look out for specials.
-There are many websites that offer great travel and accommodation deals like Groupon Travel, Daddy’s Deals, Airbnb etc. Subscribe to their newsletters and book that deal when you’re ready.
+There are many websites that offer great travel and accommodation deals like Groupon Travel, Daddy’s Deals, Airbnb etc. Subscribe to their newsletters and book that deal when you are ready.

 - Travel during off-peak season.
 If you don’t have school-going children then don’t wait for the school holidays to travel.
 Flights and accommodation prices are usually much lower during off-peak seasons.